nf-core/demultiplex/docs/usage.md

 ## Introduction

+## Introduction

+> [!IMPORTANT]
+> It is relevant to distinguish between the _pipeline_ samplesheet and the _flowcell_ samplesheet before working with this pipeline.
+>
+> - The **_pipeline_ samplesheet** is a file provided as input to the nf-core pipeline itself.
+It contains the overall configuration for your run, specifying the paths to individual _flowcell_ samplesheets, flowcell directories, and other metadata required to manage multiple sequencing runs.
+This is the primary configuration file that directs the pipeline on how to process your data.
+> - The **_flowcell_ samplesheet** is specific to a particular sequencing run.
+It is typically created by the sequencing facility and contains the sample information, including barcodes, lane numbers, and indexes.
+Each demultiplexer may require a different format for this file, which must be adhered to for proper data processing.

-## Samplesheet input
+## Pipeline samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
+You will need to create a _pipeline_ samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with at least 4 columns, and a header row as shown in the examples below.
-The input samplesheet is a comma-separated file that contains four columns: `id`, `samplesheet`, `lane`, `flowcell`.
+The input _pipeline_ samplesheet is a comma-separated file that contains four columns: `id`, `samplesheet`, `lane`, `flowcell`.

-When using the demultiplexer fqtk, the samplesheet must contain an additional column `per_flowcell_manifest`.
+When using the demultiplexer fqtk, the _pipeline_ samplesheet must contain an additional column `per_flowcell_manifest`.
 The column `per_flowcell_manifest` must contain two headers `fastq` and `read_structure`.
 As shown in the [example](https://github.com/fulcrumgenomics/nf-core-test-datasets/blob/fqtk/testdata/sim-data/per_flowcell_manifest.csv) provided each row must contain one fastq file name and the correlating read structure.

 ```bash
 --input '[path to samplesheet file]'